okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Import Session status

 * **CREATED**: The Import Session object has been created for a specific Custom Identity Source integration and data can be loaded to the session at this stage.
 No data import processing has been invoked and the session can be cancelled at this stage.
-* **IN_PROGRESS**:  Okta is processing the loaded data in the Import Session.
+* **TRIGGERED**:  Okta is processing the loaded data in the Import Session.
 You can’t load new data to the Import Session object at this stage and the session can’t be cancelled.
 Import Sessions with this status can be viewed in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page in the Admin Console.
 * **COMPLETED**:  The data in the Import Session object has been processed by Okta.
 You can’t upload new data to the Import Session object if it has the `COMPLETED` status.
 The synchronization data job is considered complete.
-You can close the Import Session by calling the DELETE operation to set its object status to `CANCELLED`.
-* **CANCELLED**: The session is cancelled and isn't available for further activity.
+* **CLOSED**: The session is cancelled and isn't available for further activity.
 Only Import Sessions with the `CREATED` status can be cancelled.
-In other words, a session that triggered  You can’t upload data or trigger the import process on an Import Session that has a `CANCELLED` status.
-Previously loaded user data is deleted from an Import Session that is in the `CANCELLED` status.
+You can't cancel a session that has been triggered or completed.
+Previously loaded user data is deleted from a cancelled Import Session.
 * **EXPIRED**: This status indicates that the Import Session has timed-out during the data loading stage, where `/bulk-upsert` and `/bulk-delete` calls are made.
 An Import Session with the `CREATED` status expires from 24 hours of inactivity.

 ### Import Session process